DevsHero/db2vec/README.md

 Configuration can be set using CLI flags or by creating a `.env` file in the project root.
 CLI flags always override values set in the `.env` file.

 Refer to the `.env-example` file for a comprehensive list of available environment variables, their descriptions, and default values.

 ---

+## How It Works

+1.  **Read & Detect:** Load dump (`.sql`/`.surql`), detect SQL dialect or SurrealDB.
+2.  **Parse (Regex):** Extract records and types.
+3.  **Embed:** Call the selected embedding provider (`ollama`, `tei` on CPU, `google`) to get vectors.
+4.  **Auto-Schema:** Automatically create:
+    *   Target database if it doesn't exist
+    *   Collections/indices from table names in the dump
+    *   Proper dimension settings based on your `--dimension` parameter
+    *   Distance metrics using your specified `--metric` value
+5.  **Store:** Insert into your vector DB with metadata.

+---

+## Automatic Collection Creation

+For each table in your source data dump, `db2vec` automatically:

+*   Creates a corresponding collection/index in the target vector database
+*   Names the collection after the source table name
+*   Configures proper dimensions and metric type based on your CLI arguments
+*   Creates the database first if it doesn't exist

+This zero-config schema creation means you don't need to manually set up your vector database structure before import.

+> **Note:** When using Redis with `--group-redis`, collections aren't created in the traditional sense.
+Instead, records are grouped by table name into Redis data structures (e.g., `table:profile` → [records]).
+Without this flag, Redis stores each record as an individual entry with a table label in the metadata.
+>
+> **Warning:** If collections already exist, their dimension must match the `--dimension` parameter you provide.
+Some databases like Pinecone will reject vectors with mismatched dimensions, causing the import to fail.

+---